top of page

 FAQ

-How do I decide between standard IVF and ICSI treatment?
+How do I decide between conventional IVF and ICSI?

-What additional costs are associated with the ICSI approach?
+What additional costs may be associated with ICSI?